Unclaimed: Are you working at Canva?

 - Save your designs with 5GB of cloud storage.

-- Share designs to multiple platforms including Instagram, Facebook, Twitter, LinkedIn, Pinterest, Slack, and Tumblr.
+- Share designs to multiple platforms including Instagram, Facebook, X, LinkedIn, Pinterest, Slack, and Tumblr.

-The Pro plan starts at $12.99 per month (or $119.99 per year) for up to five people.
-It includes everything from the Free plan plus the following.
+The Pro plan includes everything from the Free plan plus the following.

 - Over 100 million premium stock photos, videos, audio and graphics